videolan/vlc-ios/README.md

 ### Custom VLCkit

-Mostly for debugging or advance users, you might want to have a custom local VLCKit build.
+Mostly for debugging or advanced users, you might want to have a custom local VLCKit build.

 1. Clone VLCKit: